White Sands Workshop Overview

 The Weather in White Sands can be rather unpredictable in the Autumn.
 Daytime temperatures average in the mid 60's while the lows can drop below freezing in the night.
 It is important to come prepared for the heat as well as the cold since we'll be out in the elements before the sun rises.
 Rain is pretty rare in November but it is important to be prepared for it in the rare case that it happens.
 Rain jackets can be very good at blocking the wind should we experience a wind storm during our time photographing the park.

 While we're on the topic of wind, I highly recommend bringing goggles and a camera rain jacket in case of a dust storm.
 The sand at white sands is very fine and you don't want it to sandblast your eyes.
-(Not that I know that from experience or anything.
+(Not that I know from experience or anything.
 Wink Wink...)
 We will head into the dunes and shoot even in the event of a dust storm.
 While the experience can be intense, it can also be very rewarding photogenically.
-Some of my favorite images were taken in dust storms.
+Some of my favorite images were taken in dust storms, including the one above.

 Lodging & Transportation